DM-netizen/Pets4Pets/Readme.md

 ## Overview

 Pets4Pets is an innovative social media web application designed for pet owners to connect, share updates, and discover fellow pet enthusiasts.
-Inspired by the "Design Twitter" problem from LeetCode, this platform leverages Object-Oriented Design principles, a real database (SQLite), and modern web technologies to deliver a seamless user experience.
+This platform leverages Object-Oriented Design principles, a real database (SQLite), and modern web technologies to deliver a seamless user experience.

 ---